-But what about other forms of exercise, like running or cycling?
-Anecdotally, you may have heard that breathing in time with your stride can help reduce your risk of developing a stitch while running.
+Anecdotally, you may have heard that breathing in time with your stride can help reduce your risk of developing a stitch (or cramp) while running.
 Another common tip is to focus on breathing in through your nose and out through your mouth while you're moving, to keep your breathing measured and even.

-It's possible, though, that focusing too much on your inhale-exhale during exercises like running can actually work against you.
+Sound like a lot of information?
+It is.
+That's why it's totally possible that focusing too much on your breathing while running can actually work against you.
 At least, that's the word from John Henwood, a running coach at Mile High Run Club in New York City.
 "When you're thinking about your breathing so much, you can get overstressed, and you have less space to think about your pace or water stops or everything else," he says.

 That's why he doesn't recommend trying to stick to any particular breathing plan while you're actually on your feet.
 Instead, put in a little prep work to tone up your breathing before you head out.